-For the Year ended December 31, 2018
+For the Year ended December 31, 2019

-The following management discussion and analysis ("MD&A") was prepared as of February 28, 2019 and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2018 together with the notes thereto.
+The following management discussion and analysis ("MD&A") was prepared as of March 5, 2020 and should be read in conjunction with the Company's audited consolidated financial statements ("consolidated financial statements") for the year ended December 31, 2019 together with the notes thereto.
 All amounts in this MD&A are in Canadian dollars, unless otherwise stated; and all tabular amounts are in thousands of Canadian dollars, except earnings per share and number of shares.
-Additional information about the Company, including the Company's Annual Information Form for the year ended December 31, 2018, can be found at www.sedar.com.
+Additional information about the Company, including the Company's Annual Information Form for the year ended December 31, 2019, can be found at www.sedar.com.